Updated July 2, 2026

 Hauptbahnhof

 Edeka Ernst at Munich Central Station.
-One of the most useful Sunday grocery backups in central Munich.
+One of the most useful Sunday grocery stops in central Munich.

 How to find it: from the main hall, follow S-Bahn or U-Bahn signs down to the underground transfer level.
 Edeka Ernst is on the U1 / Arnulfstraße side of the underground level.
 Do not look for it in the main hall above ground.
 The station is currently under major construction works, which can make navigation confusing for first time visitors.